jrnold/r4ds-exercise-solutions/docs/EDA.md

 There several noticeable features of the distributions

 1. They are right skewed, with most diamonds small, but a few very large ones.
 2. There is an outlier in `y`, and `z` (see the rug)
 3. All three distributions have a bimodality (perhaps due to some sort of threshold)

 According to the documentation for `diamonds`:
 `x` is length, `y` is width, and `z` is depth.
 I don't know if I would have figured that out before; maybe if there was data on the type of cuts.

+### Exercise 2.

-*2. Explore the distribution of price.
+> Explore the distribution of price.
 Do you discover anything unusual or surprising?
-(Hint: Carefully think about the binwidth and make sure you try a wide range of values.)*
+(Hint: Carefully think about the `binwidth` and make sure you try a wide range of values.)

 -   The price data has many spikes, but I can't tell what each spike corresponds to.
 The following plots don't show much difference in the distributions in the last one or two digits.
 -   There are no diamonds with a price of $1,500
 -   There's a bulge in the distribution around $7,500.

 ```r